 Even when your provider does not ask for your written consent, you should still be told what tests or treatments are being done and why.
 For example:

 - Before they have the test, men should know the pros, cons, and the reasons for a PSA blood test that screens for prostate cancer.

 - Women should know the pros, cons, and the reasons for a Pap test, a mammogram, or other tests.

 - Anyone who is being tested for an infection that occurs after sexual contact should be told about the test and why they are being tested.

 Emanuel EJ.
 Bioethics in the practice of medicine.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 2.

 HHS.gov.
 United States Department of Health and Human Services.
-Informed Consent.
-Available at: www.hhs.gov/ohrp/policy/consent/index.html#.
+Informed Consent. www.hhs.gov/ohrp/regulations-and-policy/guidance/informed-consent/index.html#.
 Accessed February 8, 2016.

 Reviewed By: Jennifer K. Mannheim, ARNP, Medical Staff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.